-The clonephishing analysis focuses on looking at the rhetorical situation to understand the context of the emails, as well as assessing the use of the rhetorical appeals to gauge the clonephishing email's effectiveness.
+The clonephishing analysis focuses on looking at the rhetorical situation to understand the context of the emails and assessing the use of the rhetorical appeals to gauge the clonephishing email's effectiveness.
 While this analysis broaches the rhetorical situation and appeals, it focuses heavily on the idea of simulation.
-A noteworthy examination on the Podesta email leak resides at the end and digs a bit deeper into the social implications of what it means to be phished as a prominent political figure, and how that experience can be used for further protection from these types of attacks.
+I cover the Podesta email leak at the end, digging a bit deeper into the social implications of what it means to be phished as a prominent political figure and how we can learn from these attacks.

 A clonephishing attack takes an email and attempts to replicate it as close to the original as possible while changing the links to malicious sites.
 The sender's email address is generally spoofed, so it looks even more legitimate to the unaware.
-These attacks tend to mimic requests to share documents through places like Google Drive, DocuSign, or Dropbox, prompting users to enter login credentials, which allows the attackers to gain access to their files.
+These attacks mimic requests to share documents through places like Google Drive, DocuSign, or Dropbox, prompting users to enter login credentials and allowing attackers to access their files.
 They also mimic password resets or other types of account messages.
 A classic clonephish is the eBay member message, which copies the old eBay emails almost precisely, with an almost-too-real irate customer messaging about where their item is that they paid for and haven't received.
 While those can also be considered bulk phishing due to their mass mailing, the cloning aspect of the email solidifies their position as mimicry.
-It explains why they work so incredibly well versus other types of bulk phishing.
+It explains why they work incredibly well versus other types of bulk phishing.

 Others rely on the victim to open a link for a shared document, such as the case in DocuSign/HelloFax spoofs, in which an urgent situation is created by requesting a signature or fax review.
 Invoices are another popular clonephishing tactic, as copies of legitimate emails are readily available and easy to fake.
-In the case of this Apple invoice, it's situated as a confirmation of an order that will ship within 24 hours.
+This Apple invoice pretends to confirm an order that will ship within 24 hours:

 Clonephishing emails must rely on existing brand ethos to be successful.
 Because phishers are not constructing text (or rather, they shouldn't be for a true clonephish,) the attacks usually rely on an existing business relationship to be successful.
 For example, this eBay clonephish's ethos is constructed through eBay's wording in the communication itself, as well as following the layout of emails from eBay during that period:

-By using eBay's own terminology and warnings about email spoofing, the phisher creates ethos through eBay's own reputation and business practices.
-For example, we see that the email states, "Learn how you can protect yourself from spoof (fake) emails at: http://pages.ebay.com/education/spooftutorial."
+Using eBay's terminology and warnings about email spoofing, the phisher creates ethos through eBay's reputation and business practices.
+For example, the email states, "Learn how you can protect yourself from spoof (fake) emails at: http://pages.ebay.com/education/spooftutorial."
 However, the link redirects to a malicious site.

 Interestingly, the link which informs the recipient that they can change their notification preferences is legitimate.
 Perhaps this was done to quell any suspicion that may have arisen, but it may have just been an oversight.
-Because this email is constructed as a message from an irate customer named Bluebellvue, the opportunity for the attacker to use emotional language arises.
+Because this email presents as a message from an angry customer named Bluebellvue, the opportunity for the attacker to use emotional language arises.
 In the message field, Bluebellvue writes,

-If it was a mistake on their part, it's believable enough, even with poor grammar and punctuation, because it's expected someone upset enough to write a message like this while the listing was still active would not have the patience to have proofread.
-The email backs up their claim even further by listing the specific item number and a link (albeit malicious) to the listing itself.
-Regardless of whether the mention of the message being sent while the listing was active was an oversight or a purposeful intent to get you to click, the combination of mimicry and artful use of rhetorical appeals makes the eBay example a successful clonephish.
+Suppose it was a mistake on their part.
+In that case, it's believable enough, even with poor grammar and punctuation, because it's expected someone upset enough to write a message like this (while the listing was still active) would not have the patience to proofread.
+The email backs up their claim further by listing the specific item number and a link (albeit malicious) to the listing itself.
+Regardless of whether the message mentioned it was sent while the listing was active was an oversight or a purposeful intent to get you to click, the combination of mimicry and artful rhetorical appeal usage makes the eBay example a successful clonephish.

 This example shows a DocuSign phish, which also relies on brand ethos to be successful.
-The email is recreated identically to a real DocuSign email.
+The email is recreated identically to an actual DocuSign email.
 Since DocuSign and other document companies allow personal messages to be written, there is an element of personalization available.
-In this example, the message reads, "Dear Recipient, please sign this invoice It is an electronically created notice."
-The language conventions are impersonal and imply a more personal connection, but the email is addressed to "Recipient."
-It's a curious muddling of informal conventions, especially if this is meant to be a business communication.
+In this example, the email reads, "Dear Recipient, please sign this invoice It is an electronically created notice."
+The language conventions are impersonal and imply a more personal connection, but the email addresses "Recipient."
+It's a curious muddling of informal conventions, especially if this is business communication.
 The attack even goes so far as to include a statement at the end of the email, providing a way to access the document outside of the email: "Please visit DocuSign.com, click on 'Access Documents', enter the security code: 080E7ACAF4."

-Since I was unable to see the malicious website as it was taken down, I can only assume one of two things: 1) the security code is completely untrue, or 2) the link to click on was a replicated DocuSign website with the ability to type in that code, since the code is listed as invalid when entered in DocuSign itself.
-Since either situation is plausible, this statement only helps boost the email's ethos at face value by providing a specific example of evidence that it's real and accessible outside of the email.
+Since the malicious website was taken down, I can only assume one of two things: the security code is entirely untrue, or the link to click on was a replicated DocuSign website since the code is listed as invalid when entered in DocuSign itself.
+Since either situation is plausible, this statement only helps boost the email's ethos at face value by providing a specific example of evidence that it's authentic and accessible outside of the email.

-Clonephishing emails are closer than other types of phishing emails to a representation of the simulacrum - a copy of something that no longer has an original, or in this case, a copy of something that has never had an original.
-To demonstrate this, I'm going discuss the famous Podesta email.
+Clonephishing emails are closer than other phishing emails to a representation of the simulacrum - a copy of something that no longer has an original, or in this case, a copy of something that has never had an original.
+To demonstrate this, I'm going to discuss the famous Podesta email.
 If you are unfamiliar with this specific phishing email, it was responsible for one of the most significant controversies in the 2016 presidential campaign.
-Aside from accusations of collusion, Russian Interference (or rather, the spectacle of Russian Interference,) and conversations that remove the veil that classified the Democratic elite as "common people," the compromise of Podesta's account have shown the inner workings of Hillary Clinton's presidential campaign and have impacted how the public perceives the authenticity of politicians.
+Aside from accusations of collusion, Russian Interference (or rather, the spectacle of Russian Interference,) and conversations that remove the veil that classified the Democratic elite as "common people," the compromise of Podesta's account shows the inner workings of Hillary Clinton's presidential campaign and have impacted how the public perceives politicians' authenticity.

-The phishing email states that Google is notifying them that someone used their password to try and sign in to their Google account from Ukraine and that the user should change their password to avoid becoming compromised.
+The phishing email states that Google is contacting them because someone used their password to try and sign in to their Google account from Ukraine and that the user should change their password to avoid becoming compromised.
 Much like the legitimate email I received from Google, it notified me that someone had used my password to sign into my Google account.
-The only difference seems to be that the phishing email states an IP address, where the official email does not provide that information but says that "the location is approximate and determined by the IP address it was coming from."
+The only difference seems to be that the phishing email states an IP address.
+In contrast, the official email does not provide that information but says that "the location is approximate and determined by the IP address it was coming from."
 This added IP creates a scenario where the phishing email becomes even more believable due to providing an IP address.

 The phishing email's "from" tag is listed as "firstname.lastname@example.org."
 Legitimate account notices come from "email@example.com."
-The likeness is so close that it's unsurprising this would be overlooked when determining whether the email is real.
-Whether or not the phishers missed this small detail, or were unable to spoof the address properly is undetermined.
-Still, they were just close enough to where that minute detail did not render the email ineffective.
-The signature is also only slightly off, with the phishing email stating "Best, The Gmail team," where the real email says, "Best, the Google Accounts Team."
+The likeness is so close that it's unsurprising this was overlooked when determining whether the email is authentic.
+Whether or not the phishers missed this small detail or were unable to spoof the address properly is undetermined.
+Still, they were close enough to where that minute detail did not render the email ineffective.
+The signature is also slightly off, with the phishing email stating "Best, The Gmail team," where the legitimate email says, "Best, the Google Accounts Team."

 In the end, the phishing email that tricked Podesta became hyperreal.
-First, it's existence was accepted as real by multiple parties and so passed the first order - a "good appearance" of an alert email from Google.
+First, multiple parties accepted its existence as authentic and passed the first order - a "good appearance" of an alert email from Google.
 But because the email is a phishing attempt, it passes the second order by "masking and denaturing" the email's intentions.
-That mask has become its own "sorcery," removing the profound reality, that the email is legitimate and from Google, and fulfills the third order.
-And finally, because it has become a simulation with no reality that matches the intent of the "good appearance," it has become simulation.
-Thus, with the four steps fulfilled, the email itself and perhaps phishing emails, in general, have become a simulacrum in themselves.
+That mask has become its own "sorcery," removing the profound reality that the email is legitimate and from Google and fulfills the third order.
+And finally, because it has become a simulation with no reality that matches the intent of the "good appearance," it has become a simulation.
+Thus, the email has become a simulacrum with the four steps fulfilled.